dtudk/pythonsupport-page/docs/python/deleteVSC.rst

 Deleting Visual Studio Code
 ===========================================
 This is a guide on how to uninstall Visual Studio Code from your computer.
-This can come in handy in many different scenarios, but especially if VSC is not working properly, and you want a fresh start on it.
+This can come in handy in many different scenarios, but especially if Visual Studio Code is not working properly, and you want a fresh start on it.

 ===========================================
-Deleting VSC on Windows
+Deleting Visual Studio Code on Windows
 ===========================================
 1. Open the control panel.
 2. Click on "Uninstall a program" under the "Programs" section.